rodionlim/portfolio-manager-java/README.md

-# Portfolio Valuation Tool
+# Portfolio Valuation Tool - Adélie

-A command line application to value stocks and cryptocurrencies in your personal portfolio.
+A command line application (Adélie) to value stocks and cryptocurrencies in your personal portfolio.

 ## Features